emqx/emqx-docs/en_US/modules/prometheus.md

 ### Grafana Data Template

 The ʻemqx_prometheus` plugin provides template files for Grafana's Dashboard.
-These templates contain the display of all EMQ X monitoring data.
-Users can directly import it into Grafana to display the icon of EMQ X monitoring status.
+These templates contain the display of all EMQX monitoring data.
+Users can directly import it into Grafana to display the icon of EMQX monitoring status.

 The template file is located at: [emqx_prometheus/grafana_template](https://github.com/emqx/emqx-prometheus/tree/master/grafana_template).